← Back to 史記

 使

 In the twenty-fifth year, they mobilized a large army, appointed Wang Ben as general, attacked Yan's Liaodong, and captured King Xi of Yan.
-They then attacked Dai and captured King Jia of Dai.
+They then attacked Dai and captured King Jia.
 Wang Jian then pacified the Jing lands south of the Jiang; He subjugated the Lord of Yue and established Kuaiji commandery.
 In the fifth month, there was a great celebration throughout the empire.

 13